Mr-Marvo/DDM-Minting-dApp/README.md

 First of all change .env variables with yours.
 And update the `dapp.config.js` file according to your needs.

-If you want to make changes on BoredApe smart contract, you can find BoredApe.sol inside `/contracts`folder.
+If you want to make changes on DidemRaffe smart contract, you can find DidemRaffe.sol inside `/contracts`folder.
 After making changes you need to recompile your smart contract using `npx hardhat compile` command.
 It will recompile the smart contract and create & update `/artifacts` folder.
 Smart contract ABI is also in this folder.

 After making changes you need to update the `scripts/whitelist.js` with your whitelisted users accounts and deploy & verify your smart contract on ethereum blockchain.
 Use the scripts I created for you to do that.
 You can find the _deploy_ & _verify_ scripts inside `/scripts`folder.